11 Top Ski Resorts in Utah, 2024/25

 The ski hill itself is small by Utah ski resort standards, with 450 acres and 42 runs, but offers a full range of black, blue, and green runs, along with first-class service and amenities, including a ski school.

-Sundance recently changed owners, and the new group has invested heavily in new lift infrastructure.
-The three new quad chairs recently added opened up 15 new acres that the resort has long wanted to develop.
-The four new runs created have been a big hit with beginner and intermediate skiers.
-In addition to the new chairs, upgrades to the snowmaking system have been implemented as well.
+Sundance recently changed owners, and the ownership group has invested heavily in lift infrastructure.
+Three quad chairs now provide easy access to 15 acres the resort has long wanted to develop and has been a big hit with beginner and intermediate skiers.
+In addition to the chairs, upgrades to the snowmaking system have been implemented.

 Sundance offers night skiing, a winter zipline, and also has one terrain park.